rapidwebltd/rw-git-deployment/README.md

 # Requirements

-The server that you wish to deploy to must meet the following requirements.
+The server that you wish to deploy to must meet the following software requirements.

-* Any modern Linux distrubtion (maybe OSX, but this is untested)
+* Any modern Linux distribution (maybe OSX, but this is untested)
 * git
 * rsync
 * PHP (>=5.3)